-3.1 A bona fide store owner or store manager and assistant manager shall not be required to be a member of the Union.
-In addition, the parties have agreed to exempt the following position on a voluntary basis or through attrition: One (1) Service Deli Manager and one (1) File Maintenance Person.
+3.1 A bona fide store owner, store manager, and assistant manager shall not be required to be a member of the Union.
+In addition, all service deli managers and file maintenance clerks of existing stores shall be exempt on a voluntary or attrition basis.
+New stores shall recognize all of the foregoing positions as exempt.